alexbigkid/abk_bwp/README.md

 11. make bwp - will download bing image and add title to the image

-### Installing without pyenv or python virtual environmet.
+### Installing without pyenv or python virtual environment.
 Note: the app does not run with python 2.7
 If it is too many steps for you and just want to get it working "quick and dirty".
 Warning: there might be some python packages, which might collide with already installed packages.
 1. cd abk_bwp - change to the project directory